Jumel Terrace Historic District

 The Jumel Terrace Historic District is a small New York City and national historic district located in the Washington Heights neighborhood of Manhattan, New York City.
 It consists of 50 residential rowhouses built between 1890 and 1902, and one apartment building constructed in 1909, as the heirs of Eliza Jumel sold off the land of the former Roger Morris estate.
 The buildings are primarily wood or brick rowhouses in the Queen Anne, Romanesque and Neo-Renaissance styles.
 Also located in the district, but separately landmarked, is the Morris-Jumel Mansion, dated to about 1765.

 The district was designated a New York City Landmark in 1970, and was listed on the National Register of Historic Places in 1973.

-Among its notable residents was Paul Robeson.
+Among its notable residents was Paul Robeson, who lived at 555 Edgecombe Avenue.

 Description

 The buildings included in the district are: